Judy MacLeod: Early career

+Conference USA

 In 2005, MacLeod left Tulsa to become an associate commissioner of Conference USA.
 She was promoted to executive associate commissioner the following year.
 While serving in that position, she was also a member of the NCAA Division I Men's Basketball Committee from 2012 to 2015.
 After Conference USA commissioner Britton Banowsky left his position in 2015, MacLeod was named the conference's new commissioner.
 She was the first and is so far the only woman to lead an FBS conference.

 When MacLeod became commissioner, the conference had recently lost several teams to conference realignment, and its revenue from media rights had declined considerably.
 MacLeod signed several short-term contracts with streaming platforms to stabilize the conference's media revenue, but by 2019 the conference made $450,000 from its media rights, less than half of the $1.1 million it had made before realignment.
-After three schools left the American Athletic Conference in 2021, MacLeod proposed that Conference USA merge with the AAC and reorganize into two geographically compact conferences.
+After three schools left the American Athletic Conference (AAC) in 2021, MacLeod proposed that Conference USA merge with the AAC and reorganize into two geographically compact conferences.
 The AAC rejected the proposal and instead invited six Conference USA schools to replace the three departing schools, sparking an exodus that left Conference USA with fewer than the required eight members needed to maintain its FBS status.
 C-USA would soon restore its membership to the needed level to maintain FBS status.
-First, four schools were announced as new members effective in 2023–24—FBS independents Liberty and New Mexico State (respectively full members of the ASUN Conference and WAC) and FCS upgraders Jacksonville State and Sam Houston.
+First, four schools were announced as new members effective in 2023–24 – FBS independents Liberty and New Mexico State (respectively full members of the ASUN Conference and WAC) and FCS upgraders Jacksonville State and Sam Houston.
 Another FCS upgrader, Kennesaw State, will join for 2024–25.